tc39/proposal-temporal/docs/timezone-draft.md

 ## Usage of a custom time zone

-Like built-in time zones, custom time zones have an `[[Identifier]]`.
+Like built-in time zones, custom time zones have an identifier.
 In these examples we assume a custom time zone class `StLouisTime` with the identifier `America/St_Louis`.
-(See the following section for how such a time zone object would be obtained.)
+(See the following section for how such a time zone object would be implemented.)

 When parsing an ISO 8601 string, the only places the time zone identifier is taken into account are `Temporal.Absolute.from()` and `Temporal.TimeZone.from()`.
 `Temporal.Absolute.from()` will call `Temporal.TimeZone.from()` to resolve the time zone identifier into a `Temporal.TimeZone` object.